madeso/euphoria/readme.md

 ## About the code

-The folder structure should follow the [pitchfork layout](https://github.com/vector-of-bool/pitchfork).
+The folder structure should follow the [pitchfork layout](https://github.com/vector-of-bool/pitchfork). `graveyard` contains old code that could be brought back to life but should more or less be considered deleted.

 ![project layout](./docs/euphoria.excalidraw.svg)